fdac25/news/README.md

 # News CS445/545 09:45AM-11:00AM 	MKB-524

+# Class on Aug 25
+  - as of Aug 22: issues with bcurry8, crader6 gcarson1 ggill5 glakshma jdisalvo jmalinen rsanz suppalap vjoshi2
+  - please fix

 # Class on Aug 21
  - *** This is a graded assignment: will take points off if not completed by Monday, Aug 25 --- no exceptions *** If you have not received your invitation please:
       - make sure you submitted the PR and your netid.md ifile is in fdac25/students